Why Konya is the best place to watch the Whirling Dervish

 The beginning of the ceremony

 The dancing continues for a few minutes until suddenly it stops and the dervish form groups of 2-3 on the outer part of the circle.
-Then the whole thing is repeated.
+Then they repeat the whole thing again.

 All in all, there are four repetitions together called Selam.
 In the ceremony I attended they were differentiated by using different colors to illuminate the Semahane (Sema hall).